jumpjack/c64_c128_legacy/programs/c128/graphics/estrattore/disassemblato.md

 ---------------

+# MAIN

-# MAIN (sys 5172, to be manually called by user after coming back from C64 mode to C128 mode)
+To be manually called with sys 5172 by user after coming back from C64 mode to C128 mode.
+- Show some messages
+- Cycle throug 4 bitmaps with SPACE, until RETURN is pressed
+- Save selected image to disk in KOALA format and exit.

 ```
 ; black frame and background